 I've made a small groundsheet/tarp out of 1443R Tyvek.
 1443R is a much softer, quieter material and probably not as protective against sharp objects as HomeWrap.
 It is a better choice of material for making a bivvy bag or clothing.

 Silicone and TyvekThinned silicone can be applied to 1443R Tyvek.
 This may be useful to do over regions with PVA glue to block the ingress of water.
-I use mineral turpentine, not odourless turps, in a 2:1 dilution to seam seal silnylon tent flies but for a surface DWR function the dilution factor should be much more, say 10:1 or thinner.
+Use mineral turpentine, not odourless turps, in a 2:1 dilution to seam seal silnylon tent flies but for a surface DWR function the dilution factor should be much more, say 10:1 or even thinner.
 Shellite will also act as a solvent.
 Stir it well, adding the turpentine or Shellite slowly.
 The 1443R type has a rougher surface and absorbs the silicone better.
-On some HomeWrap and a silnylon tent floor I was hoping to enhance the water head I found the silicone peeled as I used insufficient dilution.
+I expect the fabric will not absorb more than 2 coats of this thinned out mix.
+I found the silicone peeled as I used insufficient dilution on some HomeWrap and a silnylon tent floor where I was hoping to enhance the water head.

 You can also apply this mix to new paper maps to waterproof them.
 You run a risk of tearing old maps that have creases with this treatment.
 Apply and spread the diluted mix with a foam block or cloth.
 If necessary repeat.
 The maps become harder to write on.
 There are no shortcuts in using a thicker mix as you run the risk of the whole application peeling off.